esmth/lh2.2pages/amm.md

 ## Burn off function
 After a short operation, at key-off, the ECU will command the maf to burn off contaminants.

+## Load pulse
+A pulse proportioanl to cylinderload is output along with the injector pulse to the EZK.